Austinwrap/BananaGram/README.md

-      "The Banana Split dessert was invented in 1904 in Latrobe, Pennsylvania.", "Uganda is sometimes called 'the Banana Republic' due to high banana consumption.", "Some cultures use banana leaves as eco-friendly plates.", "Bananas give off a lot of ethylene gas, which can speed the ripening of other fruits nearby.", "People have used banana fibers to make paper and fabrics!"
+      "The Banana Split dessert was invented in 1904 in Latrobe, Pennsylvania.", "Uganda is sometimes called 'the Banana Republic' due to high banana consumption.", "Some cultures use banana leaves as eco-friendly plates.", "Bananas give off a lot of ethylene gas, which can ripen other fruits nearby.", "Banana fibers can be used to make paper and fabrics!"
     ];

     function showBananaFact() {